pvmallard/ATLS-4630-Project-1/README.md

 <h3>Goals</h3>
 <h4>Prototyping</h4>
 <ul>
-  <li>I want to have the set up outline of each page ready to go for my first prototype.
-Just to have things set up for information and make sure it works well</li>
+  <li>I want to have the outline of each page set up for my first prototype.
+The focus will be having things ready for information, to make sure it works well</li>
-  <li>Once my outline is complete </li>
+  <li>Once my outline is complete, I'll start experimenting with the items I import from the GSAP library.
+I want to have a few uses of its elements on my home page and hopefully a few others scattered elsewhere.
+This main portion will be making the library work and the page look and feel good</li>
   <li>I'll likely incorporate some css as I go, particularly for the general page setup, however, this is less important to me than the library implementation, functional javascript, and HTML outline.
 Therefore, I will focus on the full implementation of css last</li>
 </ul>